 The introduction of commercial yeasts in the nineteenth century was to the detriment of sourdough bread, with speed and consistency of production winning.
 By 1910, Governmental bills preventing night work and restricting hours worked made more labor-intensive production less sustainable, and in response, the bakers moved again towards faster raising bread, such as the baguette.
 It’s only since the nineteen-eighties that there has been demand again for sourdoughs in the UK, to the extent that in 1993, regulations were issued defining what could be sold as sourdough bread.
 In Germany, again, the use of sourdough was universal until brewers’ yeasts became common in the fourteen and fifteen hundreds.
 The overlap between brewing and baking was reflected in monasteries producing both bread and beer, using the heat of the oven to dry malted grain and the yeast to raise the bread.
 However, the big difference was that in Germany, sourdoughs continued to be used for rye bread, even as bakers’ yeasts became more popular for all other types (credit: The Sourdough Company, UK)

-Perfect the art of making homemade sourdough with this tried and true recipe
+Perfecting the art of making sourdough bread

 Starter or Sour

-• 1 cup all-purpose flour
+- 1 cup all-purpose flour

-• 1 cup water (warmed to room temperature)
+- 1 cup water warmed to room temperature

 Sourdough Bread

-• 2 1/2 cups all-purpose flour
+- 2 1/2 cups all-purpose flour

-• 1 cup stone-ground whole wheat flour
+- 1 cup stone ground whole wheat flour

-• 1 1/2 cup water (warmed to room temperature)
+- 1 1/2 cup water warmed to room temperature

-• 1 1/2 tsp kosher salt
+- 1 1/2 tsp kosher salt

 To make the simple starter

+- Mix the flour and water until smooth and thick.
+Let sit at room temperature for 3 hours until bubbly and the smell is sour.
+Cover with a cloth with a lid or plastic wrap and place in the fridge.
 Feed once a week.
 Discard or give away one-half cup of the sour.
-Add one-half cup of all-purpose flour and 1/4 cup of all-purpose flour.
+Add one hald cup of all-purpose flour and 1/4 cup of all purpose flour.
 Stir and set aside in a warm place for 3 hours.
 Place in the fridge until you use it or feed it.
 Remember to feed it once a week.
-Repeat …..
+Repeat .....

 To make the sourdough bread